Netflares/FingerprintRecognitionV2/README.md

 | ![04](_doc/images/cmp-showcase-04.png) | ![05](_doc/images/cmp-showcase-05.png) |
 | ![06](_doc/images/cmp-showcase-06.png) | ![07](_doc/images/cmp-showcase-07.png) |

+In the dataset, it's common that there's only one front version of a fingerprint and multiple versions of that same fingerprint in various angles.
+Regardless, the program is proven to accurately match these pairs of fingerprints.

+The program also shows a decent resistance to noises, either by eliminating them, or by reconstructing them.

 ### Benchmark - Performance

 - Executed $500 \times 499 = 249500$ comparisons: $37.738$ s